jerinraisa/jerinraisa/README.md

 I’m Jerin (she/her), a perpetual developer and hobby enthusiast.
 I’ve been learning different ways to creatively express myself as a developer and taking it one day at a time.

-I also enjoy working on freelance projects in the form of portfolios, digital web applications, or fun, interactive experiences.
-This past summer, I've been working on rebranding and developing UWaterloo's Hyperloop website, and developing and designing for non-profit community organizations.
+During my downtime, I enjoy working on freelance projects in the form of portfolios, digital web applications, or fun, interactive experiences.
+When I’m away from the screen, I love reading fictional novels, growing my plant collection, and sketching out random ideas.

 **Currently I am:**
-- Looking for Winter 2022 Opportunities 👋🏼
-- Freelancing @Jam3 as a Developer
+- Interning @1Password as Junior Developer 👩🏻‍💻
 - Studying Computer Engineering at the University of Waterloo
 - Growing my plant collection 🌱

 **Previously I was:**
-- Interning @Jam3 as a Developer 👩🏻‍💻
+- Freelancing @Jam3 as a Developer 👩🏻‍💻
 - Interning @Crowdlinker as a QA Analyst/Developer
 - Mentoring UWaterloo's Hyperloop Development Team @waterloop